o-yuksel/o-yuksel.github.io/_projects/5_project.md

 ### Scenario Two

 Altering the initial trait values produces a different dynamic.
-Here, the green population gains an advantage when the distances—represented by relative line lengths—between its traits and the corresponding traits in the purple population favor the green side.
-Essentially, the relative magnitudes of these trait distances determine which population thrives.
+In this case, the green population gains an advantage when the green lines are relatively longer than the purple lines, and vice versa.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">